Distinguished Conservation Award Project Guidance

-Each project must be in a different Hornaday category, and therefore each project you do must address a conservation issue that is different from any of the other Hornaday projects you do.
+Each project must be in a different Conservation category, and therefore each project you do must address a conservation issue that is different from any of the other Conservation projects you do.

-One Hornaday project can be your Eagle project if it also meets all of the other standards for a Hornaday project
+One Conservation project can be your Eagle project if it also meets all of the other standards for a Conservation project

 Educational projects are allowed, but only one of your projects should be primarily educational in nature.

 Each project must stand on its own, and each is reviewed separately.
 Any relationships that may exist between your projects must be clearly defined for the reviewers, and individual work items cannot be counted toward more than one project.

 For a Distinguished Conservation Service award, both of the conservation projects required must equal or exceed an Eagle project in scope, have a high degree of significance, be sustainable over time, and provide a long-term benefit to the natural resources and our environment.
 (Extreme caution must be used if the project is part of a larger effort, a recurring event, or sponsored by an organization or agency.
 Under these circumstances, it can be very difficult to demonstrate that the project was your original idea and you did not simply build off of the work others had already done.)

 Projects with short-term benefits do not meet the minimum standards for a Conservation Service award.
 For example, litter pickups, single recycling pickups, or single weed pulls are not acceptable Conservation Service projects.
 These types of projects do not make a significant impact on the environment.
 Any substantial Conservation Service project by definition will significantly impact the environment and the community around the project area.
 A project that actually changes or impacts the environment must be of such duration that it exists long enough to change Mother Nature.